 Setup SQL Server Environment

-NCache tracks changes in database using notifications received from SQL Server about changes in database.
-Internally NCache registers for these data change notifications and receives notifications from database in case of any change in the registered query result set.
-On the basis of these received notifications, cache invalidates the corresponding data and removes it from cache.
+NCache tracks changes in the database using notifications received from SQL Server about changes in the database.
+Internally, NCache registers for these data change notifications and receives notifications from the database in case of any change in the registered query result set.
+On the basis of these received notifications, the cache invalidates the corresponding data and removes it from the cache.

 Step 1: Enable Broker Service

-If the result is “1”, it means broker has been enabled.
-If the broker is not enabled (the result is 0), it is important to enable the broker.
-Following command enables broker service for using SQL notifications.
+If the result is “1”, it means the broker has been enabled.
+If the broker is not enabled (the result is "0"), it is important to enable the broker.
+The following command enables broker service for using SQL notifications.